Sienci-Labs/gsender/README.md

 Some things that we’re looking to accomplish with this sender:
 * Reliability of operation
 * Accommodates all ranges of computing systems (low-end PC to RasPi | ‘light mode’)
-* Highly easy to use
+* Clean and easy to use no matter your previous CNC experience
 * Makes available all normally expected functions
 * Addresses common error throwing conditions automatically
 * Built-in gadgets for surface probing, stock flattening, firmware editing, and g-code editing with syntax highlighting, command navigation, and more